Dr. Yong Cui pioneered no-visible-scar, trans-axillary cardiac surgery in China — and originated MESM, Minimally Invasive Electro-Septal Myectomy.

 Every heart operation has the same purpose — to make the heart whole again.
 When the anatomy allows, that same repair can be done through a single hidden incision beneath the arm: the sternum is spared, there is no visible scar, and recovery often begins sooner.

-Most operations are done through a single 5 cm trans-axillary incision between the anterior and mid-axillary line — with the arm at rest, nothing shows on the front of the chest.
+The great majority of operations are done through a single 5 cm trans-axillary incision between the anterior and mid-axillary line — with the arm at rest, nothing shows on the front of the chest.
 It is the only incision: no separate camera ports, no drainage ports, no left-atrial retractor ports.
 For aortic-root and selected valve work, a short anterior right-thoracotomy incision beside the sternum is used instead.
 In every case the sternum stays intact, so the risk of sternal wound and mediastinal infection is eliminated entirely.

 The cosmetic result is what patients notice first — but it is not the point.
 Preserving the sternum and minimising surgical trauma means less pain, less bleeding, fewer wound complications and an earlier return to ordinary life.
 Minimally invasive should mean safer and faster, not merely smaller.